lynxsa/EduLynx/DEPLOYMENT.md

 ---

-## 🎉 Congratulations!
+## 🎉 Congratulations

 Your EduLynx Dashboard is now ready for production deployment.
 Follow this guide to ensure a smooth launch and optimal performance.

 For additional support or questions, refer to the main README.md file or contact the development team.